The Best Insurance for Electricians & Electrical Contractors

 The premiums that a policyholder pays toward insurance coverage are a reflection of how risky the insurer believes the policyholder to be.
 Insurance carriers set higher rates for companies that have more risk exposure because it is more likely that they will have to pay out costs associated with a covered claim.
 Less risky businesses can usually get away with paying less for coverage.

 One of the key cost factors working against electricians and other businesses in construction or building trades is the industry itself.
 Due to the nature of the work, injuries or property damage are more common than in most fields, leading to frequent workers’ comp and liability claims.
 Travel to job sites requires commercial auto coverage, and tools and equipment may be at greater risk of loss or theft on location.
-According to research from insurer Swiss Re, construction and related companies pay the most for insurance out of any industry.
+According to research from insurer Swiss Re, construction is among the most expensive industries to insure due to its high risk profile.
+Because of the inherent dangers on job sites, construction-related companies often face significantly higher premiums for liability and workers’ comp coverage than businesses in most other fields.

 Electricians can’t change the impact that industry has on insurance policies, but other factors that affect the cost of electricians insurance may be more specific to individual businesses.
 Below are some of the key elements that affect your electrician insurance premiums.